Global M&A dwindles as coronavirus batters world’s economies

 “When stock markets tumble 30% you need to hope to renegotiate a deal if you have the contractual ability to do so.
 However, if you haven’t reached an agreement you are likely to delay the signing until you have better visibility,” he said.

-Russia used its National Wealth Fund (NWF) to finance this quarter’s biggest deal - the $39 billion purchase of the country’s largest lender Sberbank.
+Russia used its National Wealth Fund (NWF) to finance this quarter’s biggest deal - the $39 billion purchase of the country’s largest lender Sberbank (SBER.MM).

-Other big deals included insurance broker Aon’s $30 billion all-stock takeover of rival Willis Towers Watson and the $18 billion private equity-led buyout of Thyssenkrupp’s elevators business.
+Other big deals included insurance broker Aon’s (AON.N) $30 billion all-stock takeover of rival Willis Towers Watson (WLTW.O) and the $18 billion private equity-led buyout of Thyssenkrupp’s (TKAG.DE) elevators business.

 “We have seen the number of deals announced globally drop 43% year-over-year in the last two weeks,” said Bank of America’s global M&A head Patrick Ramsey, adding the downward trend was expected to continue into the second quarter.